ASUS Laptop Cooling: Optimal Solutions & Maintenance

 Thermal Paste Renewal: Rejuvenating Your System’s Core

-The thermal paste on your CPU and GPU is critical for heat transfer.
+The thermal paste on your CPU and GPU is critical for efficient heat transfer.
 If your ASUS laptop is several years old and experiencing high temperatures, the thermal paste may have dried out and lost its effectiveness.

 Software and Usage Tips to Keep Your ASUS Cooler